tuProlog/arg2p-kt/doc/site/content/_index.md

 {{< resize src="playground.png" size="560x" alt="Run" >}}

 It functions the same as the Java IDE, offering an interactive experience without installation.

----

-## Issue tracking

-If you encounter any issues, please report them on the [GitHub Issues](https://github.com/tuProlog/arg2p-kt/issues) page.
-Your feedback helps improve the project!